-Parents must notify the school by 9:00 a.m. if their child will be absent that day.
+Parents must notify the school by 9 a.m. if their child will be absent that day.
 The attendance line is 763-972-7601.
 Parents should state the child's name, grade and reason for the absence.
 When a parent does not call in by 9:00 a.m., the school will contact a parent to verify the absence.
 The student's absence will be marked unexcused if the school does not receive parent notification within five days.
 Make-up work is required for all work missed due to absences.
 The make-up work is the responsibility of the student, not the teacher.
-It is the student's responsibility to contact teachers to clarify any questions regarding the work to be made up.
+It is the student's responsibility to contact teachers to clarify questions regardingmake up work.